 How to get involved

-The Royal Tunbridge Wells (RTW) in Bloom campaign will launch on April 22nd and 23rd at the Precinct.
+The Royal Tunbridge Wells (RTW) in Bloom campaign will launch on 21 and 22 April at the Precinct.
 Bloom stall will be open from 10am until 3pm.
 As usual there will be plants and seeds to give away and the competition entry form ready for collection.

 Royal Tunbridge Wells in Bloom competition

-RTW in Bloom gardening competition will continue in 2022.
+Gardening competition will continue in 2023.
 The competition is open to residents, businesses, community groups and schools.
-We anticipate judging to take place in late July.
-A competition entry form for 2022 can be found on RTW in Bloom website.
+We anticipate judging to take place in June for allotments and schools and in late July for other categories.
+Competition entry form can be found on our Bloom website.

 Please contact us if you would like to request a printed copy of the competition entry form.